kamilmateusiak/strava-vagabond/docs/technical-design/05-data-model.md

 **Purpose**: Store essential user information for Strava integration **Key Features**:
 - Strava ID for API integration
+- Strava access and refresh tokens for API authentication
 - Email for notifications and user identification
 - JSONB preferences for email settings and future features
 - Timestamps for audit trail

+**Token Management**:
+- `strava_access_token`: Short-lived token (6 hours) for API calls
+- `strava_refresh_token`: Long-lived token for getting new access tokens
+- `strava_token_expires_at`: When the access token expires
+- Tokens are encrypted at rest for security

 ### **2. Activities Table**